What is an early payment discount?

 An early payment discount is a form of trade finance, allowing buyers to pay a discounted amount to suppliers in exchange for settling invoices before their maturity date.
 Also known as a prompt payment discount or early settlement discount, it’s typically calculated as a percentage of the value of the goods and services purchased.

 Early payment discounts can vary depending on how early the invoice is paid, most often through a dynamic discounting mechanism.
 For suppliers, an early payment discount is a way of improving cash flow by speeding up customer payments and thereby reducing their days sales outstanding (DSO).
-This can have a positive impact on the supplier’s working capital position, providing access to the funds needed to fulfil customer orders or grow the business.
+This can have a positive impact on the supplier’s working capital position, providing access to the extra working capital needed to fulfil customer orders or grow the business.

 For buyers, early payment discounts mean a lower cost of goods and are likely to represent an attractive return on the company’s cash.
 By taking advantage of early payment discounts, buyers can also strengthen their supplier relationships.

 Early payment discount example

 A common early payment discount is expressed as ‘2/10 net 30 days’.
 This means that the invoice needs to be paid within 30 days – but the buyer will receive a 2% discount on their purchase if they pay the invoice within 10 days.
 So for an invoice worth $1,000, the buyer can pay $1,000 at 30 days – or alternatively, they can pay $980 within 10 days, thereby achieving a $20 discount.

 From the buyer’s point of view, this translates into an attractive return on cash.
 The cost of credit can be calculated by using the following formula: